minhpqn/vietner/README.md

 | **Separated** | 78.35 | 70.44 | 74.19 |
 | **Hybrid** | 78.32 | 70.88 | 74.41 |

-Currently, our **Joint** system obtain SOTA F1 score on VLSP 2018 data set (including nested named entity recognition).
+Currently, our **Joint** system obtains SOTA F1 score on VLSP 2018 data set (including nested named entity recognition).

 **Note**: the paper Dong and Nguyen, 2018.
 [Attentive Neural Network for Named Entity Recognition in Vietnamese](https://arxiv.org/abs/1810.13097) only reported the F1 score for one level of entities not including nested named entities.
 They did not handle nested named entities.